ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-gb.md

 Click on the `1-click modules`{.action} tab in the `Hosting plans`{.action} section of your Control Panel.
 Your module’s admin ID will appear in the `Login` column.

-You can also search for the email received after the creation of your module from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr): click on your name in the top right-hand corner of the screen then, in the context menu, click on `Service emails`{.action}.
+You can also search for the email received after the creation of your module from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB): click on your name in the top right-hand corner of the screen then, in the context menu, click on `Service emails`{.action}.

 ### Change your module password

-You can change the administrator password of your module via the OVHcloud Control Panel or by going directly to the login page of your website’s control panel.
+You can change the administrator password of your module via the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or by going directly to the login page of your website’s admin interface.
 In both cases, you will receive an email containing a link to reset your password.

 > [!primary]